chainguard-dev/edu/content/chainguard/administration/custom-idps/azure-ad/index.md

 weight: 015
 ---

-> _This documentation is related to Chainguard Enforce.
-You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 The Chainguard platform supports Single sign-on (SSO) authentication for users.
 By default, users can log in with GitHub, GitLab and Google, but SSO support allows users to bring their own identity provider for authentication.

-This guide outlines how to create an Azure Active Directory (AD) Application and integrate it with Chainguard Enforce.
-After completing this guide, you'll be able to log in to Chainguard Enforce using Azure AD and will no longer be limited to the default SSO options.
+This guide outlines how to create an Azure Active Directory (AD) Application and integrate it with Chainguard.
+After completing this guide, you'll be able to log in to Chainguard using Azure AD and will no longer be limited to the default SSO options.

 ## Prerequisites